 Note: Do not rub as this might increase the blood stain.
 Instead, the stain should be blotted off and then you're ready for the next step in our guide to removing blood from a carpet.

-The next step when you want to get blood out of carpets is to apply lukewarm water to the blood stain (without soap, washing powder, liquid detergent or any similar agents).
+The next step when you want to get blood out of carpets is to apply cold water to the blood stain (without soap, washing powder, liquid detergent or any similar agents).
+It is important to use cold water to remove blood from carpets because warm water follows that blood clots faster and makes the stain removing more tricky.
 Dab the area gently with a damp cloth, and then absorb as much of the liquid as possible by blotting with a dry, white cloth.

 After you've dissolved the blood stain on your carpet in lukewarm, you should drizzle potato starch on the stain and leave it to dry for 24 hours before vacuuming the carpet.